Mean Perplexity Is Lying to You

 The Inversion

-On GLM-4.7-Flash (31.2B dense), mean perplexity gives a ranking that is exactly backwards:
+On GLM-4.7-Flash (31.2B dense), mean perplexity gives a ranking that's exactly wrong:

 Condition Mean PPL Median PPL Outliers (>100)